Mixed Quantum-Classical Methods for Polaron Spectral Functions: Models and Methods

 \subsubsection{Computation of the correlation function via the pure-state decomposition}

-The creation and annihilation operators $\hat{c}^\dagger_k$ and $\hat{c}_k$ in the correlation function $C_k(t)$ can be rewritten as $\ketbra{k}{\emptyset}$ and $\ketbra{\emptyset}{k}$ in the single-particle limit.
-Following work by Lieberherr \textit{et al.}~\cite{manounpub} as well as previous studies~\cite{Atsango2023,MontoyaCastillo2016}, we decompose these operators into combinations of pure-state density matrices as follows,
+Another way to compute the correlation function $C_k(t)$ is via the pure-state decomposition.
+Our numerical calculations show that the spectra calculated via the pure-state decomposition and the wavefunction coefficient estimator method give indistinguishable results in both MFE and MASH (see SM).
+The creation and annihilation operators $\hat{c}^\dagger_k$ and $\hat{c}_k$ can be rewritten as $\ketbra{k}{\emptyset}$ and $\ketbra{\emptyset}{k}$ respectively in the single-particle limit.
+Following work by Lieberherr \textit{et al.}~\cite{manounpub} as well as previous studies~\cite{Atsango2023,MontoyaCastillo2016}, we decompose these operators into linear combinations of pure-state density matrices as follows,

 where